Foundation Sheikh Thani Ibn Abdullah for Humanitarian Services: Activities

+Cooperation with UNHCR

+RAF has made its first contribution to UNHCR of USD 220,000 in 2016 to support vulnerable urban refugee families in Jordan.
+In 2017, RAF contributed some USD 2,535,000 to support vulnerable communities in Somalia, internally displaced Iraqis, Rohingya refugees in Bangladesh and Somali refugees in Ethiopia.

+Given the new rules implemented by RACA in having only 4 Qatari organizations work with international organizations, in 2018, RAF channeled funds to UNHCR through QC of some USD 2.1 million for the provision of multipurpose cash assistance for internally displaced Iraqis.

+RAF has helped around 320,000 refugees and internally displaced persons in the region and globally with a total financial support of some US$ 4 million.

 Recent initiatives

 RAF is especially active in the fields of education, health care and medical assistance, and supports international efforts to meet the basic needs of people throughout the world.

 The foundation is preparing to implement a food bank in Qatar that is expected to benefit 1200 families on a monthly basis.

 RAF has funded 157 charitable projects in Sudan, and has initiated the implementation of service complexes for several villages in Darfur within the framework of its “Darfur development program”.

 With RAF financial support, the “RAF International University” was established in Kenya to provide modern university education and to serve the Muslim minorities in East Africa by reinforcing their presence in all productive and intellectual sectors.
 RAF also opened the largest mosque in the city of Mannar, in northern Sri Lanka.
-Another project in Sri Lanka, executed in July 2012, witnessed the establishment of a residential village with 200 houses at an estimated cost of QR2.6 million.
+Another project in Sri Lanka, executed in July 2012, witnessed the establishment of a residential village with 200 houses at an estimated cost of QR 2.6 million.

 Moreover, the foundation is planning to build a school in Kyrgyzstan and an educational complex in Mauritania.

 RAF also carried out a work field study in Tunisia and submitted a plan to establish a package of projects that serve the country’s economic and social development.

 In August 2012, RAF embarked on a project which would involve the expenditure of QR 27 million on medical infrastructure and housing in Zaatari refugee camp to assist refugees of the Syrian Civil War.
 The foundation also raised $3.3 million in February 2015 from a radio program they organized with the aim funding housing developments for Syrian child refugees.

 The first phase of the Save a Life Initiative (SALI) was initiated in November 2015.
 Aiming to provide free health services to people in developing countries, this phase witnessed the installation of numerous portable clinics in Sudan.

 RAF has also been active in founding projects of an Islamic nature.
 RAF has stated its intention to print and distribute a million copies of the Quran to distribute throughout Asia, Europe and Africa.
 RAF has already printed and distributed 505 thousand copies of the Quran to 9 countries in Africa as well as other Asian and European countries.
 RAF also recently financed the construction of 30 mosques in Ghana and an Islamic school in Sudan.

-Controversies

-RAF has also been active in locations controlled by groups widely considered to be terrorists.
-RAF has committed millions of dollars towards multiple projects in Gaza, controlled by Hamas since 2007.
-In addition, RAF has subsidized million dollar projects in Idlib, Syria since the governate fell into the hands of opposition forces.
-Ahrar al-Sham, the Army of Conquest, and al-Qaeda affiliated Jabhat al-Nusra were all operating in Idlib during the time of RAF’s work.

-In late 2014, the Telegraph reported that designated al-Nusra fundraiser Shafi al-Ajmi asked donors to send their funds to RAF.
-Arifi also reportedly appeared at a RAF-sponsored Ramadan festival "honouring a number of hardliners and extremists".